librenms/librenms/doc/INSTALL_RHEL.md

       ServerName  librenms.example.com
       CustomLog /opt/librenms/logs/access_log combined
       ErrorLog /opt/librenms/logs/error_log
+      AllowEncodedSlashes On
       <Directory "/opt/librenms/html/">
         AllowOverride All
         Options FollowSymLinks MultiViews
       </Directory>
     </VirtualHost>

+If you are running Apache 2.2.18 or higher then change AllowEncodedSlashes to NoDecode

 Don't forget to restart Apache to make this active: